ahmed95i/shabakaty-pro-/README.md

 # shabakaty-pro-
-  wellcom to shabakaty pro team app the app contains all sport channels from all severs in iraq
+  wellcom to shabakaty pro team app the app contains all sport channels from all servers in iraq